bwalex/cljobq/README.md

 # cljobq

 A simple Clojure PostgreSQL-based job queue.
-An optional web UI is also available as both a [library][cljobq-web] and a [standalone service][cljobq-web-server].
+An optional web UI is also available as both a library and a [standalone service][cljobq-web-server].

 ![](https://clojars.org/cljobq/latest-version.svg)